 For the name Anapafsas there are numerous interpretations two of which are the most popular.
 The first one is that the name Anapafsas was attributed by one of the monastery’s benefactors, while the second explanation has to do with the monastery’s position being the first on the way and probably served to the pilgrims as a resting place before continuing on.
 Resting translates into Greek anapafsis, so Saint Nicholas of Anapafsas literally means Saint Nicholas the one who rests you.

-The limited surface of the rock forced the building of the monastery to be built vertically on floors, one level on top of the other.
+The limited surface of the rock forced the builders of the monastery to built it vertically on floors, one level on top of the other!
 Access to all the different floors is achieved through an inbuilt staircase.
 At the entrance of the Monastery lies the Church of St. Anthony and the crypt where the codes and the monastery’s heirlooms were previously stored.
 On the walls, paintings of the 14th Century can be seen.